openedx/edx-documentation/en_us/open_edx_release_notes/source/olive.rst

 Other removals/deprecations
 ---------------------------

+- The `Molecular Structure Problem type`_ was removed.
+- `Removed the last vestiges of the save option from anonymous_id_for_user`_.
+- `Removed Learner View in Insights, Data Pipeline and API`_
 - The `frontend-learner-portal-base repo`_ has been archived.
 Any MFEs that depend on this library have been updated.
-- `Removed the last vestiges of the save option from anonymous_id_for_user`_.
-- The `Molecular Structure Problem type`_ was removed.
+- Removed dependency on deprecated
 - Removed all dependencies on `django-ratelimit-backend library`_.

 .. _frontend-learner-portal-base repo: https://github.com/openedx-unsupported/frontend-learner-portal-base
 .. _Removed the last vestiges of the save option from anonymous_id_for_user: https://github.com/openedx/public-engineering/issues/35
+.. _Removed Learner View in Insights, Data Pipeline and API: https://github.com/openedx/public-engineering/issues/36
 .. _Molecular Structure Problem type: https://github.com/openedx/public-engineering/issues/14
 .. _django-ratelimit-backend library: https://github.com/openedx/public-engineering/issues/12